acailic/acailic.github.io/_notes/oca-review-questions-0.md

 tags: [java, oca]
 date: 2018-07-18
 ---

+- catch block cannot follow a finally block!

+- Interfaces are always abstract.
+You cannot provide a method body in an interface method unless you mark it as default (or static).
+You cannot use super keyword in an interface's method to invoke a method defined in its super interface.

 - You cannot have two methods with the same signature (name and parameter types) in one class.
 Also, even if you put one method() method in other class which is a subclass of this class, it won't compile because you cannot override/hide a static method with a non static method and vice versa.